top of page

 • Offer flexible support ratios and personalised approaches

-• Respect each person’s autonomy and voice (whether spoken or not)
+• Respect each person's autonomy and voice, whether spoken or not

 A truly inclusive program will:

-• Make those supports available without judgment
+• Make those supports available without judgment or fanfare

 • Welcome feedback from families, carers, and participants themselves